uptech/engineering/content/docs/organization/squads-and-guilds/index.md

 ### Squad Representatives

 Squad **representatives** are a subset of the Squad that is responsible for representing the various competencies to the client.
 Generally there is one person from each of the necessary competencies, e.g. Design, Engineering, Product.
 Squad Representatives are generally comitted for the lifetime of the project as they are the face of the squad to the client.
-If projects are long term we may shift representives around but generally my try to minimize that.
+If projects are long term we may shift representives around but generally try to minimize that.

 ## Guilds